Victor-Casado/PlanetoPoints/README.md

 ## Overview
 ### Purpose

-This program helps find the best-fitting plane for a  3D points using gradient descent.
-It tries to make the plane as close as possible to all the points by minimizing the total squared distance.
-The program is interactive, letting you pick how to input points, runs multiple tries to get the best fit, and shows the process with a cool 3D animation.
+This program calculates the best-fitting plane for a set of 3D points using gradient descent.
+By minimizing the total squared distance between the points and the plane, it ensures an optimal fit.
+The program is interactive, letting you pick how to input points, runs multiple tries to get the best fit, and shows the process with a dynamic 3D animation.

 ### Key Features